 Think about Position

-Just where you decide to put your outdoor furniture can have a big impact on how much it may be affected by weather conditions.
+Where you decide to put your outdoor furniture can have a big impact on how much it may be affected by weather conditions.
 For instance, if you have a covered gazebo with furniture on it, you might want to always pull your furniture to the center of the gazebo when it’s not in use.
 This will provide the maximum amount of rain protection, while also minimizing the amount of UV rays striking the service of the wood.
 Positioning your furniture underneath shady trees may seem to protect them from the sun, but also may keep them wet longer without the direct sun to dry them out quickly.
 Oftentimes minimizing one problem can increase another.

 Furniture on Wheels

 One approach to protecting your furniture is to simply remove it from exposure to the weather except when you happen to be using it.
 If you have a relatively flat surface between where your furniture is and where you want to put it, simply have wheels installed on the furniture.

 If your dogs or cats have free run of your yard and can get to your outdoor furniture, you may have a problem.
 Many dogs love to chew the edges of wooden furniture, while cats will be just as enthusiastic about sharpening their claws on it.